theLongLab/CATE/README.md

 #### How to RUN

-CATE is a command line based software.
-It's available functions include six different tests on evolution and a series of tools for editing and processing FASTA and VCF files.
+CATE is a command-line-based software.
+Its available functions include six different tests on evolution and a series of tools for editing and processing FASTA and VCF files.

 The six tests on evolution are:
 1. Tajima’s D
-2. Fu and Li's D, D*, F and F \*
+2. Fu and Li's D, D*, F, and F \*
 3. Fay and Wu’s H and E
 4. McDonald–Kreitman test
 5. Fixation Index
 6. Extended Haplotype Homozygosity

 ---
-Currently the program's executable is called:
+Currently, the program's executable is called:
 >Test_Main

-To run the software you need a JSON style parameters file.
-An example is provided above as:
+To run the software you need a JSON-style parameters file.
+An example is provided above:

 > *parameters.json*.

-*The paramaters file is used to specify all input and output locations as well as the gene leist file locations.
-Each function's execution can be customised individually using the paramaters fie.*
+*The parameters file is used to specify all input and output locations as well as the gene list file locations.
+Each function's execution can be customized individually using the parameters fie.*

-The typical syntax for program __execution__ is as follows (examle below shows running the Tajima's function):
+The typical syntax for program __execution__ is as follows (example below shows running the Tajima's function):
 > program_executable -function paramter_file

 __Example:__